md-ashraf98/Spam-SMS-Detection/README.md

 This project uses a labeled dataset containing SMS messages classified as either "spam" or "ham".
 We apply data preprocessing steps like text cleaning, stopwords removal, tokenization, and lemmatization to prepare the data.
 The **TF-IDF Vectorizer** is then used to convert textual data into numerical vectors, which serve as input to a **Logistic Regression** model for classification.

-We also include **Exploratory Data Analysis (EDA)** for data insights and save the trained model for future use.
-This project is a comprehensive example of applying machine learning to a real-world NLP problem.

 ## ⚙️ Requirements